2022 BILLET FAMILIES

-A: Host Families are expected to provide 3 meals a day plus access to snacks.
+A: Host Families are expected to maintain groceries in the home to ensure nutrition is available.
+Families can provide meals and snacks, and/or players can prepare their own.
 Players are required to purchase their own supplements and any specialty food items.

 Q: What is the expected level of “parenting” that a Host Family should provide?

-A: It is expected that the Host Family treat the player as part of their family and in the same manner as they would treat their own children/family members.
+A: It is expected that the Host Family treat the player as part of their family in the same manner that they would treat their own children/family members.
 Players are expected to strictly abide by all rules that are set by the Host Family.

 Q: How do the players get to and from training and games?

 A: The Players are responsible to ensure they have appropriate transportation to all practices and games.
 The Valley Huskers will transport teams to away games.

 Q: Is the Host Family expected to provide transportation to/from social events and personal appointments?

 A: No. The player is responsible for getting to and from any social activities, or personal appointments.
 The Host Family is certainly free to provide rides to places for the player(s) anytime they choose to do so.